MoOx/pjax/README.md

 ---

+## Examples

+Clone this repository and run `npm run example`, then open `http://localhost:3000/example` in your browser.

+---

 ## Contributing

 Work on a branch, install dev-dependencies, respect coding style & run tests before submitting a bug fix or a feature.